 - Gender Specific Education Was/Is Our Largest Enemey

 - Concluding Remarks

 March is Women History Month

 In honor of women and Women History Month, the overall theme of my posts in March will be devoted to women in history.
 Typically, history is written by those in power.
 Sort like the winner takes it all.
-Historically, those holding the power had been mostly aristocrats and churchmen.
-Consequently, documented history is strongly biased towards a focus on men or written from a man’s perspective.
+Historically, in the Western World those holding the power had been mostly aristocrats and churchmen.
+Consequently, documented history is strongly biased towards a focus on men and/or written from a man’s perspective.